-Finally a message for all 2013 leavers!
-Photos and reports of both the Leavers' lunch and the Leavers' Ball have will be published on the 2013 Leavers' Page.
+Finally a message for all 2014 leavers!
+Photos and reports of both the Leavers' drinks and the Leavers' Ball have will be published on the 2014 Leavers' Page.
 If you have any photographs which you would like to see included, please do email them to us and we will add them to the webpage.
-Also, don't forget to send us your stories and news for the 2013 Leavers' Page.
+Also, don't forget to send us your stories and news for the 2014 Leavers' Page.
 If any of you are at a loose end for a few weeks and would like some volunteer work experience (always good for the cv!), St Hilda's East is looking for help at their day centre in London.
 Contact the Guild Office or St Hilda's East for further information.

 Anyone who has College memorabilia or items relating to their time at College which they would like to share with College please get in touch with the College Archivist.
 In addition, anyone who still has their Green College Calendar & Register for the following years please get in touch with the Guild Office ASAP as we are missing ours:-